 - 1. Discuss information generated by the candidate's business project, as well as evidence within their portfolio - 2.
-Assess knowledge and behaviours from across the Level 5 Children's Care, Play, Learning and Development: Practice qualification
+Assess knowledge and behaviours from across the Level 5 Leadership and Management of Health and Social Care: Practice qualification

 Preparing for the professional discussion